Convert AVS to TXT BRAILLE

 The TXT file extension, associated with "Unicode Braille", is primarily used for files with Braille Unicode characters, allowing for the digital representation and accessibility of Braille text for visually impaired individuals.
 Historically, the use of Unicode Braille in TXT files has evolved to support diverse linguistic characters and symbols, enhancing compatibility across different platforms and devices.
 This standardization has facilitated broader adoption and improved accessibility in computer technology.

-Check the file preview quickly and use AVS to TXT BRAILLE tools if you need to change the conversion settings.
+Check the preview and configure AVS to TXT BRAILLE tools before proceeding.